A14 road (England): A14 Cambridge to Huntingdon Improvement Scheme

 In 2011, the government announced an 'A14 Challenge' inviting people to present proposals for the route.
 The revised scheme was similar to its predecessor and was now known as the 'A14 Cambridge to Huntingdon Improvement Scheme'.
 It involved widening of the A1 between Brampton and Alconbury, a new Huntingdon southern bypass, widening of the existing A14 from Swavesey to Milton, and a new local access road between Swavesey and Girton.
 The A14 through Huntingdon around the Huntingdon viaduct would be redundant and the viaduct demolished.
 In November 2012, it was reported that the scheme might be back on a fast track to implementation and it was mentioned in the June 2013 spending review.
 The project was approved by the Secretary of State for Transport in May 2016.
 Work was due to be completed by March 2021 at a cost of £1.2–1.8 billion.
+The works gave rise to one of the largest commercial archaeological projects ever undertaken in the UK.

 In September 2018, Highways England said it was to ask the Planning Inspectorate to consider giving the upgraded section of A14 motorway status, to be known as the A14(M).
 However, shortly after the amendment of the Development Consent Order, the announcement came that the new Huntingdon southern bypass, between Brampton and the A1 to Swavesey, was ready a year ahead of schedule.
 Instead of waiting for the road to be reclassified, Highways England made the decision to withdraw the application so the road could be opened to traffic as soon as possible.

 The 12 mile of new bypass opened a year ahead of schedule from the A14 at Swavesey to the A1 at Brampton on 9 December 2019, and the remainder of the route opened on 5 May 2020.
 A smart motorway in all but name, the new road has variable message signs and gantries, emergency SOS lay-bys and virtually all non-motorway traffic is prohibited from using the new road (this includes pedestrians, cyclists, horse riders, horses & carriages, motorcycles under 50cc and agricultural vehicles).
 The new route is also to be supplied with variable speed limits to reduce congestion when legislation is passed to allow this technology to be used on primary roads.

 At the same time as the southern section opening, junctions on the A14 between Ellington and Bar Hill were renumbered.
 This upgraded section of the A14 has fewer junctions than previously; junctions 26 to 30 no longer exist.
 The section of the old A14 from Godmanchester to the Spittals interchange in Huntingdon was permanently closed after the Huntington bypass opened, in order to remove the Huntingdon viaduct over the East Coast Main Line.
 The project to build new links to the town centre is to be completed by 2022.